Suspended particulate matter

 These considerations illustrate the complex function of SPM and sediment as sink, transport vehicle and source of particle-bound substances.
 SPM is therefore crucial in assessing the contamination of surface waters.

-For the Environmental Specimen Bank SPM with a particle size of < 2 mm is sampled using special devices (sedimentation boxes).
-The samples include small organisms (e.g. crustaceans, worms) which fall through the sieves and are not capable of escaping.
+For the Environmental Specimen Bank SPM is sampled using special devices, the sedimentation boxes.
+The samples are sieved to a particle size of < 2 mm and still include small organisms (e.g. crustaceans, worms) which fall through the sieves and are not capable of escaping.

 Sampling area